Mimerme/Snart-Converter/README.md

 # Snart-Converter
 Image converter for Snart.
-Translates an image into touches that the Snart-Interpreter can read
+Translates an image a JSON style file touches that the Snart-Interpreter can read

 #.SNART format
 Below is the .SNART file format in plain text for each version